Dynamically induced cascading failures in power grids: Discussion

 \section{Discussion}

-In this work, we have proposed and studied a model of supply networks highlighting the importance of transient dynamical behavior in the emergence and evolution of cascades of failures.
-The model takes into account the intrinsic dynamic nature of the system, in contrast to most other studies on supply networks, which are instead based on a static flow analysis.
+In this work, we have proposed and studied a model of electrical transmission networks highlighting the importance of transient dynamical behavior in the emergence and evolution of cascades of failures.
+The model takes into account the intrinsic dynamical nature of the system, in contrast to most other studies on supply networks, which are instead based on a static flow analysis.
 Differently from the existing works on cascading failures in power grids \cite{Simonsen2008,Witthaut2015,Plietzsch2016,Rohden2016,Crucitti2004,Crucitti2004a,Kinney2005,Ji2016,Pahwa2014}, we have exploited the dynamic nature of the swing equation to describe the temporal behavior of the system, and we have adopted an absolute flow threshold to model the propagation of a cascade and to identify the critical lines of a network.
 The differences with respects to the results of a static flow analysis are striking, as $N-1$ secure power grids, i.e., grids for which the static analysis does not predict any additional failures, can display large dynamical cascades.
-This result emphasizes the importance of taking dynamical transients into account when analyzing cascades, and should be considered by grid operators when performing a power dispatch, or during grid extensions \cite{Elektrizitaet2006}.
+This result emphasizes the importance of taking dynamical transients of the order of seconds into account when analyzing cascades, and should be considered by grid operators when performing a power dispatch, or during grid extensions.
 Notably, our dynamical model for cascades not only reveals additional failures, but also allows to study the details of the spreading of the cascade over the network.
 We have investigated such a propagation by using an effective distance measure quantifying the distance of a line (link of the network) from the original failure, which strongly correlates with the time it takes for the cascade to reach this line.
-This naturally leads to the definition of a propagation speed of the cascade.
-Being able to measure the speed of the cascade can be highly relevant when designing measures to stop or contain cascades, since the propagation velocity determines how fast actions have to be taken.
+The observed correlation between propagation time and effective distance of a failure, points to the possibility of extracting an effective speed of the cascade propagation.
+This result may thus stimulate further research understanding propagation patterns on networks.
+Being able to measure the speed of a cascade would further contribute to the design of measures to stop or contain cascades in real time because such propagation speed determines how fast actions have to be taken.
+We remark that an approximately constant speed in terms of e.g. the effective distance measure, may represent a highly non-local spreading in terms of geographical distances, also observed in \cite{Hines2017,Yang2017a}.
+Moreover, propagation patterns of line failures caused by current overloads, as investigated here, may be qualitatively different from those caused by voltage effects \cite{USBlackout2003,Simpson-Porco2016}.
+On longer time scales the operation of control systems and emergency measures such as load shedding must be taken into account to assess the impact of a cascade of failures.
+These features are typically studied in quasi-static models such that the short time scale considered in this paper offers a complementary view to the spreading of cascading failures.